Last Updated on May 24, 2024 by Kittredge Cherry

 Top image credit:

-Julian of Norwich icon by Juliet Venter.
+Julian of Norwich painting by Tobias Haller.

 This post is part of the LGBTQ Saints series by Kittredge Cherry.
 Traditional and alternative saints, people in the Bible, LGBTQ martyrs, authors, theologians, religious leaders, artists, deities and other figures of special interest to lesbian, gay, bisexual and transgender and queer (LGBTQ) people and our allies are covered.